 Data warehouses often consolidate data from multiple sources.
 This reference architecture loads an external data source that contains demographics data.
 This dataset is available in Azure blob storage as part of the WorldWideImportersDW sample.

 Azure Data Factory can copy directly from blob storage, using the blob storage connector.
 However, the connector requires a connection string or a shared access signature, so it can't be used to copy a blob with public read access.
-As a workaround, you can use PolyBase to create an external table over Blob storage and then copy the external tables into SQL Data Warehouse.
+As a workaround, you can use PolyBase to create an external table over Blob storage and then copy the external tables into Azure Synapse.

 Handling large binary data

 In the source database, the Cities table has a Location column that holds a geography spatial data type.
-SQL Data Warehouse doesn't support the geography type natively, so this field is converted to a varbinary type during loading.
+Azure Synapse doesn't support the geography type natively, so this field is converted to a varbinary type during loading.
 (See Workarounds for unsupported data types.)

 However, PolyBase supports a maximum column size of

 varbinary(8000), which means some data could be truncated.
 A workaround for this problem is to break the data up into chunks during export, and then reassemble the chunks, as follows: